bactaholic/alci-calamares-config-pure/README.md

-# Alci Calamares config - no desktop
+# shireOS Calamares config - no desktop